top of page

 We ensure the nursery premises are compliant with fire safety regulations, including following any major changes or alterations to the premises.
 The Designated Fire Marshalls ensures all the appropriate fire detection and control equipment (e.g. fire alarms, smoke detectors, fire blankets and/or fire extinguishers) is in working order and seeks advice from the local fire safety officer as necessary.

 They also have overall responsibility for the fire drill and emergency evacuation procedures.
 These are carried out and recorded for each group of children every three months or as and when a large change occurs e.g. a large intake of children or a new member of staff joins the nursery.
+Fire drills are recorded and retained as evidence for Ofsted inspection and monitoring purposes.
 These drills are planned to occur at different times of the day and on different days to ensure evacuations are possible under different circumstances and all children and staff participate in the rehearsals.
+Any issues identified during fire drills are reviewed promptly and appropriate actions taken to improve procedures.

-All staff receive fire safety training (including as part of induction) to help them understand their roles and responsibilities.
+All staff receive fire safety training (through NoodleNow! and induction) to help them understand their roles and responsibilities.
 This includes the steps they must take to ensure the safety of children, for example keeping fire doors free from obstruction, how to safely evacuate the children and where the evacuation meeting point is situated.
 Each room has a specific evacuation plan, which includes information such as evacuating non-mobile babies and using alternative exits depending on where the fire may be situated.

-The Maintenance Team checks fire detection and control equipment and fire exits in line with the timescales within the checklist below.
+The Maintenance Team checks fire detection and control equipment, and fire exits in line with the timescales within the checklist below.
+This includes regular testing of fire alarms, visual checks of extinguishers and blankets, and ensuring escape routes are kept clear at all times.

 A deputy fire marshal is appointed to over this role when the fire marshal is absent.